MPierratos/trt/tests/performance/README.md

 2. **Use the same config**: Run both servers with the same config file (e.g., `low.conf`)
 3. **Same network conditions**: Run tests on the same machine/network
 4. **Same input data**: Both use the same preprocessed image (`data/img1.jpg`)
-5. **Same HTTP library**: Both use `requests.Session` with identical connection pooling settings
+5. **Same HTTP client**: Both use `FastHttpUser` (FastHttpSession) with identical timeout settings (60s) and automatic connection pooling

 ### Expected Performance
 - **Triton with binary format**: ~20ms response time (matching Triton client library performance)
 - **LitServe**: Performance depends on backend implementation

-If Triton requests show ~70ms latency, verify:
+If Triton requests show unexpectedly high latency, verify:
-- Binary format is being used (check `DEBUG_REQUESTS` logs)
+- Binary format is being used (default; can be overridden with `TRITON_USE_JSON=true`)
 - `Inference-Header-Content-Length` header is set correctly
 - Tensor data is sent as binary bytes, not JSON
+- Check Locust Web UI statistics for detailed request/response metrics

 ## Web UI